 Spanish Buried treasure on KSC

 But then I recalled; as mentioned on the Sykes Creek page, when I was first stationed to the Cape in the USAF, I took an archelogy course at the local college taught by Archeologist Bud Knoderer.

-Dr. Knoderer loved to recount that in the 1960s as the space center was being constructed: that the Chief of Security dug into every mound on the space center and eventually sold his GOLD recovered from burial mounds for $8000.00 (in 1968 gold values that works out to him selling 20 pounds of gold.
+Dr. Knoderer loved to recount that in the 1960s as the space center was being constructed: that the Chief of Security for NASA dug into every mound on the space center and eventually sold his GOLD recovered from burial mounds for $8000.00 (in 1968 gold values that works out to him selling 20 pounds of gold.
 If I did the math correctly that would be around $315,000 in todays value) -- I would hope it would be worth the prison time.

 Note: if Álvaro Mexía was correct is identifying the cacique (king) as living on the Banana Creek mound, it would only make sense that treasure found along the coast went to the king and was consequently buried in the West Banana Creek mound.